mikeg0/goes-fullscreen-extension/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
-See the `LICENSE` file for full license terms.
-This ensures the software remains free and open source with strong copyleft protections.
+This project is licensed under the MIT License.